Home » Sewing » Tips for clipping and notching seam allowances correctly

 Clipping seam allowance on corners

-If the fabric is very thick or the corners are super pointy, I even trim the whole seam around the corners, on both outer and inner corners, just like this.
+If the fabric is very thick or the corners are super pointy, I trim the whole seam around the corners, on both outer and inner corners, just like this.

-Clipping inner curves:
+For inner curves:

 How to clip curves

 If the seam is not clipped, the seam line will never align perfectly!
 No matter how much you try stretching and pressing the fabric!
-When the fabric is clipped, it allows room for stretch, like this
+When the fabric is clipped, it allows room for stretch, like this:

-Clipping outer curves:
+For outer curves:

 How to notch fabric

-Outer corners create lots of bulk when the fabric is turned right side out, bulk that you will not be able to get rid of through stretching and pressing either.
+Outer curves create lots of bulk when the fabric is turned right side out, bulk that you will not be able to get rid of through stretching and pressing either.
 Even if you manage to mask it if you work with lightweight fabrics, the seam will never look perfectly neat.

 Here’s what happens to the seam on the wrong side of the fabric, if you don’t notch the seam allowance.